bodrick/awesome/README.md

 *   [0x7c13/Notepads](https://github.com/0x7c13/Notepads) - A modern, lightweight text editor with a minimalist design.
 *   [rocksdanister/lively](https://github.com/rocksdanister/lively) - Free and open-source software that allows users to set animated desktop wallpapers and screensavers powered by WinUI 3.
 *   [microsoft/WinUI-Gallery](https://github.com/microsoft/WinUI-Gallery) - This app demonstrates the controls available in WinUI and the Fluent Design System.
 *   [microsoft/fluentui-blazor](https://github.com/microsoft/fluentui-blazor) - Microsoft Fluent UI Blazor components library.
-For use with .NET 6.0 or higher Blazor applications
+For use with ASP.NET Core Blazor applications
 *   [radzenhq/radzen-blazor](https://github.com/radzenhq/radzen-blazor) - Radzen Blazor is a set of 70+ free native Blazor UI components packed with DataGrid, Scheduler, Charts and robust theming including Material design and FluentUI.
 *   [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
 Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
 *   [jpmikkers/Avalonia-TFTPClient](https://github.com/jpmikkers/Avalonia-TFTPClient) - Cross platform TFTP client desktop application, uses Avalonia as the UI framework